 - Why is scent so powerful?

-- Which do you think is the most important sense in the human body?
+- What is the most important sense for humans?

 - What is the least important sense?